 It is a trend that is coming, and I believe will be well accepted within a few years.

 I don't think it's necessary for the trust factor.
-However, under the new business name registration system in Australia it is mandatory to list a physical address for service (i.e. the address for all correspondence about your business name etc).
-And, this phyiscal address will be published on a public database.
-So, if you are a sole trader operating from home you may wish to investigate other physical addresses you can use for this purpose rather than have your residential address published.
+However, under the new business name registration system in Australia, it is mandatory to list a physical address for service (i.e. the address for all correspondence about your business name etc).
+And, this physical address will be published on a public database.
+So, if you are a sole trader operating from home you may wish to investigate other options such as a virtual address for online businesses.
+You can use for this purpose rather than have your residential address published.

-There are also some great places that offer you a virtual address anywhere in the world for a small monthly subscription fee.
+There are also some great places that offer you a virtual address for online businesses anywhere in the world for a small monthly subscription fee.
 You can also apply for local landline phone numbers via skype for a monthly fee as well and receive the calls via skype.

 Looking like a traditional business no longer requires you to be physically there, which is great.